Junos OS Release Notes for PTX Series Packet Transport Routers

 Most of the existing request system commands are not supported on routers with RE-PTX-X8 Routing Engines.
 See the VM Host Software Administrative Commands in the Installation and Upgrade Guide.

 To obtain information about the components that are supported on the devices, and special compatibility guidelines with the release, see the Hardware Guide and the Interface Module Reference for the product.

-To determine the features supported on PTX Series devices in this release, use the Juniper Networks Feature Explorer, a Web-based application that helps you explore and compare Junos OS feature information to find the right software release and hardware platform for your network.
-Find Feature Explorer at: https://apps.juniper.net/feature-explorer/.
+To determine the features supported on PTX Series devices in this release, use the Juniper Networks Feature Explorer, a Web-based application that helps you to explore and compare Junos OS feature information to find the right software release and hardware platform for your network.
+Find Feature Explorer at: https://pathfinder.juniper.net/feature-explorer/.

 Hardware Compatibility Tool

 For a hardware compatibility matrix for optical interfaces and transceivers supported across all platforms, see the Hardware Compatibility tool.